molinerisLab/3plex/README.md

 3. compare the stability of the putative triplexes formed with promoters of genes of interest with all the remaining genes (Wilcoxon's test);
 4. perform a [gene set enrichment analysis](https://www.gsea-msigdb.org/gsea/index.jsp) ranking the universe of genes according to their triplex stability score thus computing the significance of the enrichment in promoters with a high or a low stability score.
 The [leading edge](https://www.gsea-msigdb.org/gsea/doc/GSEAUserGuideTEXT.htm#_Running_a_Leading_Edge%20Analysis) table provides a selection of candidate target genes.

-Move to `dataset/ref_promoter_tpx_stability_test` and modify the `Promoter stability test` section in the `config.yaml` according to your needs following the comments.
+Modify the `Promoter stability test` section in the `config.yaml` according to your needs following the comments.
 Then run:

 ```
 snakemake -j N_CORES run_promoter_tpx_stability_test